1010392946/CNVABNN/README.md

 #### step2.1：Input
 Wrap the extracted feature values into a txt or mat file for input.
 #### step2.2：Building the network model
-Construct a BP network model through matalb's neural network toolbox and define the relevant parameters of the weak classifier.
+Construct a BP network model through MATLAB's neural network toolbox and define the relevant parameters of the weak classifier.
 The structure of the neural network in this project is shown in the following figure:
 ![](img/network.jpg)
 #### step2.3：Model Training
 The weak classifier is trained and the weight parameters are updated according to the AdaBoost algorithm framework and used to optimize the next weak classifier.